leuka-art/Building-up-to-a-transformer/README.md

 - Gradient descent done through a for loop
 - RSS tracked over iterations and plotted against iteration to verify convergence

-3. Ridge Regression
+Ridge Regression

-Regularised objective:
+We aim to minimise the following:

 \[
 \min_w \|y - Xw\|^2 + \lambda \|w\|^2